 Those who are or become Licensed Professional Counselors would need to take professional responsibility for participating in additional professional development and securing an internship experience and/or a post-master’s 3,000-hour experience that would meet national certification standards.
 This trauma series does not offer supervised clinical hours.

 Certificate of Completion Requirements

-You must complete both courses with grades of B or better to receive the certificate
+The Certificate of Completion in Trauma Counseling requires two, 3-credit graduate-level courses, which provide a total of 90 hours of instruction.
+You must complete both courses with grades of B or better to receive the certificate of completion.

 Required Coursework (6 credits)

 - CON 650: Trauma Counseling I (3 credits)

 - CON 651: Trauma Counseling II (3 credits) OR